Embrace your cultural journey.

 Purim

-The holiday of Purim is celebrated every year on the 14th of the Hebrew month of Adar (late winter/early spring).
-It commemorates the salvation of the Jewish people in ancient Persia from Haman’s plot “to destroy, kill and annihilate all the Jews, young and old, infants and women, in a single day,” as recorded in the Megillah (book of Esther).
+The holiday of Purim is celebrated every year on the 14th of the Hebrew month of Adar.
+It commemorates the salvation of the Jewish people in ancient Persia from Haman’s plot “to destroy, kill and annihilate all the Jews.
+To celebrate, Jews will attend synagogue to hear the reading of the megillah (Book of Esther), eat a festive meal, get dressed in costume, and eat hamantaschen.
+Hamantaschen are triangular pastries filled with jelly, chocolate, or poppy seeds.
+These sweet cookies are symbolic of Haman’s hat, which was known to be triangular.

 Passover